daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 ![Shiny Server]({{ site.url }}/img/blog/digital-ocean/shiny.png)

 If you see an error on the bottom Shiny app, it's probably because you don't have the `rmarkdown` R package installed (the instructions on the default Shiny Server page mention this).
 After installing `rmarkdown` in R, the bottom Shiny app should work as well.
+Don't forget to install `rmarkdown` so that it will be available to all users as described [above](#user-libraries).
 I suggest you read through the instructions page at `http://107.170.217.55:3838/`.
 A few important points as reference:

 - Shiny Server log is at `/var/log/shiny-server.log`.
 - The default Shiny Server homepage you're seeing is located at `/srv/shiny-server/index.html` - you can edit it or remove it.